dcnsakthi/eBizCard/README.md

 ## ⚠️ Important Notes

-- Keys are **not automatically removed** after use (GitHub Pages limitation)
+- Keys are **not automatically deleted** after use (GitHub Pages limitation)
-- You must manually remove used keys via GitHub Actions
+- You must manually remove used keys via GitHub Actions and redeploy
-- The `keys.json` file is public - anyone can see valid keys
+- Keys are **embedded in HTML source** - anyone viewing source can see them
 - This is best for controlled distribution where you can track usage
+- Redeployment required after any key changes

 ## 🔒 Security Considerations